This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SameSilkySmoothTaste #CollectiveBias

 Red Curry Paste

-For this red curry chickpeas and vegetables dish, I mixed the red curry paste with vegetable stock and creamy Silk cashew milk.
+For this red curry chickpeas and vegetable dish, I mixed the red curry paste with vegetable stock and creamy Silk cashew milk (or coconut milk) to make a super creamy spicy sauce!
+It’s a family favorite and I make it at least once a month.

 Why We Drink Nut Milk and Why You Should Too!